-Children who are falling behind their peers and therefore causing concern, will be monitored by teachers and supported with school resources.
-We are aware that the recent COVID 19 restrictions have resulted in some of our children not attending school or nursery full time and this may have further impacted on their progress in many areas.
+Children, who are falling behind their peers and therefore causing concern, will be monitored by teachers and supported with school resources.
 Assessment for learning, attention to learning styles, preparatory and over-teaching and support for well-being will resolve many issues for learners.
-High quality teaching, differentiated for individuals is the first step in responding to pupils who may have SEN. The school regularly and systematically reviews the teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEN most frequently encountered.
+High quality teaching, differentiated for individuals is the first step in responding to pupils who may have SEND.
+The school regularly and systematically reviews the teaching for all pupils, including those at risk of underachievement.
+This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEND most frequently encountered.